Anino1996/Project2---Group3/README.md

 <li>An <a href="https://github.com/Anino1996/Project2---Group3/blob/Main/ERD_Diagram.png">entity relationship diagram (ERD_Diagram.png)</a> detailing how the created tables relate to each other was then made via quickdatabasediagrams.com</li>

-<li> Finally, a PowerPoint presentation detailing the methodology followed in arriving at these solutions was prepared and presented on April 09, 2021.
+<li> Finally, <a href="https://github.com/Anino1996/Project2---Group3/blob/Main/Project%202%20Presentation.pdf">a presentation</a>, detailing the key methodologies and implementation applied in arriving at these solutions, was prepared and presented on April 09, 2021.